Sources of Irreproducibility in Machine Learning: A Review: A Reproducibility Framework

-\emph{Reproducibility} is defined as the ability of independent investigators to draw the same conclusions from an experiment by following the documentation shared by the original investigators \cite{gundersen_2021a}, and a \emph{reproducibility experiment} is the experiment conducted by independent researchers to confirm research findings.
-The documentation of a machine learning experiment is not restricted to written text in the form of a scientific report, it could also include the code and data used to conduct the experiment, but these are not required for independent investigators to conduct a reproducibility experiment.
-Still, code and data are commonly acknowledged as important for third parties to reproduce results \cite{haibe_2020}.
+We follow the definitions proposed by \citet{gundersen_2021a}. \emph{Reproducibility} is defined as the ability of independent investigators to draw the same conclusions from an experiment by following the documentation shared by the original investigators; a \emph{reproducibility experiment} is an experiment conducted by independent researchers to confirm the findings of the original study using the documentation shared by the researchers that conducted the original study.
+The documentation of a machine learning experiment is not restricted to written text in the form of a scientific report, it could also include the code and data.
+However, additional documentation beyond a scientific report is not required for independent investigators to conduct a reproducibility experiment. \citet{gundersen_2021a} specifies four different types of reproducibility studies based on which documentation is shared by the original researchers: \textit{R1 Description} if only textual documentation is shared, \textit{R2 Code} if text and code are shared, \textit{R3 Data} if text and data are shared and \textit{R4 Experiment} if text, data and code are shared.
 Having access to code and data reduces the effort required to reproduce the results, while also leading to increased trust in the research \cite{gundersen_2019}.
 Drummond \shortcite{drummond_2009} argues that the power of a reproducibility experiment is greater with increased difference from the original study, which can be enforced by providing less documentation.
+Still, code and data are commonly acknowledged as important for third parties to reproduce results \cite{haibe_2020}.
+There are three degrees of reproducibility that are derived from the scientific method, which is illustrated in Figure \ref{fig:scientific_method}.
+The idea will be exemplified by a model comparison study.